Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Currently reading

+*   Diary of a Provincial Lady, by E. M. Delafield

 # Bought and ready to read

 *   The Attention Merchants, by Tim Wu
 *   American Gods, by Neil Gaiman
 *   84, Charing Cross Road, by Helene Hanff
 *   Impro, by Keith Johnstone
+*   Piranesi, by Susanna Clarke

 # To read